6010 Fiscal Policy Review

-The governing body of the association shall be an elected Executive Board comprised of the ALA Councilor who shall serve a four-year term and fifteen directors, each of whom shall serve a three-year term or until successors are qualified.
+The governing body of the association shall be an elected Executive Board comprised of the ALA Councilor who shall serve a term as required by the constitution and bylaws of ALA and fifteen directors, each of whom shall serve a three-year term or until successors are qualified.
 The association's executive director and the director of the Illinois State Library shall be nonvoting members of the Executive Board.
 (Excerpted from Bylaws: Article V, Sections 1 & 2)

-The Executive Board shall adopt, implement, and enforce all plans, policies, and budgets for the association and coordinate all activities of the association.
+The Executive Board shall adopt, implement, and enforce all policies and budgets for the association and coordinate all activities of the association.
 (Bylaws: Article V, Section 3)

 The Executive Board, through its allocation of funding in the annual budgeting process, shall determine the resources to be available to various individuals and groups involved in the management of the association.
 (Bylaws: Article XII, Section 3)

 The officers of the association shall be the president, the vice-president, immediate past president and the treasurer.
 (Bylaws: Article VI, Section 1)